weinkauf/TeXnicCenter-Manual/source/commandline.rst

 To do so, your favorite LaTeX editor has to support the feature to go to a line and a source file, specified on the command line.

-TeXnicCenter supports these features with the command line arguments listed here.
+TeXnicCenter supports these features with the command-line arguments listed here.

 Multiple instance support